google/wireit/README.md

   monorepo.

 Wireit solves all of these problems.
-By specifying which files and other tasks a task depends on, all of the commands we had before can be replaced by `npm run build` and `npm run build -- --watch`.
+By specifying which files and other tasks a task depends on, all of the commands we had before can be replaced by `npm run build` and `npm run build:watch`.

 ```json
 {